You can explore the Tax settings in the Control Panel to add and manage taxes used in SI.

 When you click New > Tax, the New Tax form opens.
 You can enter a name for the tax and a rate.

-When you click New Tax Group, the New Tax Group form will open.
-You can enter a name and add your taxes to the group.
+When you click New > Tax Group, the New Tax Group form will open.
+Click Add, and select the taxes you want to add to the group.

 Tax groups are useful if multiple taxes need to be applied to products and labor.